celo-org/celo-monorepo/packages/mobile/README.md

 ## Connecting to networks

 By default, we have the `alfajores` network set up.
-If you have other testnets that you want to use with the app, you can run
+If you have other testnets that you want to use with the app, update `.env.ENV-NAME` and `packages/mobile/.env.ENV-NAME` with the new network name and settings, then run

 ```bash
 yarn run build-sdk TESTNET
 ```

-## Migrating networks

-To migrate to a new network, update the environment configuration files within the app and its dependencies:

-Update `.env.ENV-NAME` and `packages/mobile/.env.ENV-NAME` with the new network name and settings.

-For the blockchain api, update `packages/blockchain-api/app.ENV-NAME.yaml` with the new contract addresses, which can be found using `celotooljs` or by looking at the address of the smart contracts in `/packages/protocol/build/ENV-NAME/contracts`.

-For the notification service, update `packages/notification-service/app.ENV-NAME.yaml` and `packages/notification-service/config/config.ENV-NAME.env` with the new contract addresses.

-Deploy the blockchain api by running `celotooljs deploy initial blockchain-api --config app.ENV-NAME.yaml -e ENV-NAME`
+before rebuilding the app.
+Note that this will assume the testnets have a corresponding `/blockchain-api` and `/notification-service` set up.

 ## Snapshot Testing